-The following tests are routinely performed in the evaluation of a patient with suspected Sjogren’s syndrome.
+The following tests are routinely performed in the evaluation of a patient with suspected Sjogren’s syndrome:

-a.
-SS-A (Ro) and SS-B (La) antibodies.
-Antibodies are a large family of proteins in the blood that are capable of binding to molecular targets, termed antigens, on the surfaces of microorganisms, cells, and blood proteins.
+- SS-A (Ro) and SS-B (La) antibodies: Antibodies are a large family of proteins in the blood that are capable of binding to molecular targets.
+These targets, termed antigens, are located on the surfaces of microorganisms, cells, and blood proteins.
 Each antibody protein has a binding site that can attach to only a very specific molecular target.
 However, the large array of such antibody proteins in our blood ensures that a diverse and large number of molecular targets can be recognized.
 Binding of such molecular targets is an essential step in our defense against infections and cancer.
 Cells that produce antibodies against molecular targets on our own tissues are actively eliminated from our bodies, particularly early in life.
 If this mechanism goes awry, then we may form antibodies to self-material and be susceptible to autoimmune disease.
 SS-A and SS-B antibodies are examples of two antibodies that bind molecular targets within our own cells.
-SS-A antibodies are found in approximately 60-80% of Sjögren’s patients.
-SS-B antibodies are less common, being found in approximately 30-50% of Sjögren’s patients.
-SS-A antibodies thus occur commonly by themselves; however, it is very uncommon for SS-B antibodies to occur alone.
-Accordingly, 20-40% of Sjögren’s patients may lack SS-A and/or SS-B antibodies.
+SS-A antibodies are found in approximately 60-80% of Sjögren’s syndrome patients.
+SS-B antibodies are less common, being found in approximately 30-50% of Sjögren’s syndrome patients.
+SS-A antibodies thus occur commonly by themselves.
+However, it is very uncommon for SS-B antibodies to occur alone.
+Accordingly, 20-40% of Sjögren’s syndrome patients may lack SS-A and/or SS-B antibodies.
 The finding of SS-A and/or SS-B antibodies is not specific to Sjögren’s syndrome patients.
 These antibodies may also be found in patients with systemic lupus and occasionally in other autoimmune diseases, such as myositis.
 Additionally, they may be found in approximately 1 in 200 healthy women.

-e.
-The complete metabolic panel (i.e. blood chemistries) measures the electrolytes as well as chemicals or proteins in your blood that reflect the function of the kidneys, liver, and immune system.
+- Complete Metabolic Panel: The complete metabolic panel (i.e. blood chemistries) measures the electrolytes as well as chemicals or proteins in your blood that reflect the function of the kidneys, liver, and immune system.
 In Sjögren’s syndrome, the total protein level may be elevated, reflecting the increase in antibody (or immunoglobulin) levels in your blood.
 The serum bicarbonate or carbon dioxide level may be low, reflecting a disorder of the kidney that may occur in Sjögren’s syndrome, known as renal tubular acidosis.
 An elevation of the creatinine indicates the presence of kidney dysfunction, a rare complication of Sjögren’s syndrome.
 Elevation of the liver enzymes, alkaline phosphatase, aspartate aminotransferase (AST) and alanine aminotransferase (ALT), can be seen in liver diseases, some of which occur more commonly in Sjögren’s syndrome (such as primary biliary cholangitis).

-f.
-The erythrocyte sedimentation rate (ESR) measures the degree to which whole blood, collected in tubes containing a chemical that prevents clotting (anticoagulant), separates into plasma (the upper layer) and packed red cells (the lower layer) over the course of one hour.
+- Erythrocyte Sedimentation Rate (ESR): ESR measures the degree to which whole blood, collected in tubes containing a chemical that prevents clotting (anticoagulant), separates into plasma (the upper layer) and packed red cells (the lower layer) over the course of one hour.
 The rate at which red cells settle to the bottom of the tube depends largely on the amount of fibrinogen protein in the blood.
 Fibrinogen binds to the surface of red cells and decreases their negative electrostatic charges, allowing the cells to aggregate and settle more quickly.
 The amount of fibrinogen produced by the liver increases with systemic inflammation.
 Thus the ESR is a simple test for measuring the degree of inflammation.
 The ESR can also increase when there are higher levels of immunoglobulins in the blood, as is the case for some Sjögren’s syndrome patients.

-g.
-The C-reactive protein (CRP) test measures systemic inflammation.
+- C-Reactive Protein (CRP): This test measures systemic inflammation.
 It is elevated most commonly in the setting of an infection or tissue injury, such as a myocardial infarction (heart attack).
 In the setting of autoimmune disease, the CRP may be elevated, but usually to a much lesser extent than during an infection.